 The countries of origin for the imported cement are detailed in the section below.

 U.S. cement demand has grown faster than U.S. cement production capacity over the past decade.
 Consequently, imports have played an increasingly important role in satisfying the demand.
-Imports now supply over 1/5 of U.S. cement consumption.
+Imports now supply about one quarter of U.S. cement consumption.

-Net imports increased by 4 million tons from 23 million short (2,000 lbs.) tons in 2021 to 27 million short tons in 2022.
-Most of the increased volume of cement imports came from Turkey, Mexico, Vietnam, and the United Arab Emigrates.
-Turkey increased its exports of cement to the United States from 7.6 million short tons in 2021 to to 10.6 million short tons in 2022.
+Net imports increased by 1 million tons from 28 million short (2,000 lbs.) tons in 2022 to 29 million short tons in 2022.
+Most of the increased volume of cement imports came from Vietnam, Algeria, and the United Arab Emigrates offsetting decreases in imports from Turkey and Mexico.
+Turkey remained the largest source of cement imports into the United States however the volume of Turkish cement imported into the U.S. decreased from 10.6 million short tons in the prior year to 8.7 million short tons imported during 2023.

 Where does it go?